alan-turing-institute/spatial-inequality/notes/Optimisation.md

 2) Whether a region/part of the city contains a sensor.
 This is relevant for questions such as whether a network gives a representative sample of all the different environments in the city, and whether members of the public feel as though the local government is taking sufficient interest in their area.
 The distance scale here is maybe the size of a neighbourhood, or hundreds of metres.

-3) Required density or distribution of sensors to be able to create an accurate air quality model for the whole city, i.e. whether placing a sensor in a given location will lead to a significant improvement in a model's predictions (potentially for the whole city).
+3) Required density or distribution of sensors to be able to create an accurate air quality model for the whole city, i.e. whether placing a sensor in a given location will lead to a significant improvement in a model's predictions.

 Concept 3 is particularly relevant for air quality modelling, whereas Concept 2 is perhaps more relevant for social or political policy decisions.
 Concept 1 has relevance for both, but in particular prioritises coverage of individuals (or small areas) as opposed to coverage of (larger) areas.